kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 \(c\) No person may operate an aircraft under paragraph (a) or (b) of this section—

-\(1\) In an ADIZ or DEWIZ described in Part 99 of this chapter unless it temporarily bears marks in accordance with §§45.21 and 45.23 through 45.33;
+\(1\) In an ADIZ or DEWIZ described in [[Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md|Part 99 of this chapter]] unless it temporarily bears marks in accordance with §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]] and 45.23 through 45.33;

 \(2\) In a foreign country unless that country consents to that operation; or

 \(3\) In any operation conducted under Part 121, 133, 135, or 137 of this chapter.

-\(d\) If, due to the configuration of an aircraft, it is impossible for a person to mark it in accordance with §§45.21 and 45.23 through 45.33, he may apply to the FAA for a different marking procedure.
+\(d\) If, due to the configuration of an aircraft, it is impossible for a person to mark it in accordance with §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]] and 45.23 through 45.33, he may apply to the FAA for a different marking procedure.

 \[Doc.
 No. 8093, Amdt.
 45-5, 33 FR 450, Jan.
 12, 1968, as amended by Amdt.
 45-13, 46 FR 48603, Oct.
 1, 1981; Amdt.
 45-19, 54 FR 39291, Sept.
 25, 1989; Amdt.
 45-18, 54 FR 34330, Aug.
 18, 1989; Amdt.
 45-21, 56 FR 65653, Dec.
 17, 1991; Amdt.
 45-22, 66 FR 21066, Apr.
 27, 2001; Doc.
 No. FAA-2018-0119, Amdt.
 45-31, 83 FR 9170, Mar.
 5, 2018\]